ZhangZhuoSJTU/StochFuzz/docs/tips.md

 AFL, or any attached AFL-based fuzzer, needs to specify a timeout either.
 We recommend that the two timeouts should be set consistently, but it is not mandatory.

-However, for the binaries with inlined data, the timeout set for the attached fuzzer should __be larger than 1000ms__.
+However, for the binaries with inlined data, the timeout set for the attached fuzzer should __BE LARGER THAN 1000MS__.
 Otherwise, the auto-scaling feature of AFL timeout will cause incorrect error diagnosis during the stochastic rewriting.

 ## Checking Executions